 Although oil was the initial driver of economic growth in the UAE, the country has diversified its economy into many sectors, including healthcare and innovation.
 The UAE’s GDP is increasing, along with healthcare expenditure.
 Average healthcare expenditure per capita in the GCC (Gulf Cooperation Countries) is forecasted to grow by 9% CAGR.
 A strong private sector, in collaboration with government entities, is driving growth in healthcare infrastructure, capacity and access to specialised care.

-The strategy from the Department of Health in Abu Dhabi includes enabling healthier lifestyles, creating high quality care delivery models to improve outcomes and ensuring a responsive and resilient health system.
-The UAE healthcare system is well regulated, with mandatory health insurance coverage, provided by the government for Emirati citizens and mostly by employers for expat residents.
-However, some gaps still need to be addressed to achieve 100% universal health coverage.
 The UAE is also fast becoming a regional and global hub for medical tourism.
 Medical education, research and development within the country are also growing.
-Life-science research and innovation are facilitated by many initiatives such as Dubai Science Park, the Department of Health’s Research and Innovation Center and the Al Jalila Foundation multidisciplinary medical research centre.
+Life science research and innovation thrive with the support of initiatives such as Dubai Science Park, the Department of Health’s Research and Innovation Center, and the Al Jalila Foundation’s multi-disciplinary medical research center.

 Digital innovation for health